After 200 years of the family working in local pottery businesses, J.B Robinson buys a round box business in Chesterfield.

 Portland Works built and is the most advanced carton manufacturing and printing facility in the country.

-One of Robinson’s most successful early products, the Little John Drum, is invented by John Bradbury Robinson II.
+One of the company’s most successful early products, the Little John Drum, is invented by John Bradbury Robinson II.

 Photo-litho plant purchased and now with 1000 employees the latest products include dressings for antiseptic surgery and disposable sanitary towels.

-Spiral tubes winding machine ordered for Little John Drums and Robinson celebrates its centenary with a company trip to London.
+Spiral tubes winding machine ordered for Little John Drums and the company celebrates its centenary with a company trip to London.
 3700 employees enjoy a day of sight-seeing and a Grand Variety Concert at the Albert Hall.